OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:130

-> The unfolding of Your words gives light;
+> The revelation of Your words brings light;
-> It gives understanding to the simple.
+> It imparts understanding to the simple.

 ## Psalm 119:131

-> I opened my mouth wide and panted,
+> I opened my mouth wide with longing,
-> For I longed for Your commandments.
+> For I yearned for Your commandments.

 ## Psalm 119:132

 > Turn to me and be gracious to me,
-> As is right for those who love Your name.
+> As is fitting for those who love Your name.

 ## Psalm 119:133